LSA Departments, Programs and Centers || Other U-M Units

 Theatre and Drama || Department website || faculty listing

 Theatre and Drama is a department in the U-M School of Music, Theatre, & Dance.
 The program's curriculum is designed primarily for those looking for a liberal arts education, one which could also lead to further academic study of theatre and drama.
-The Department offers a minor in African American Theatre and a minor in Performing Arts Management, and participates in the Drama major offered through the Residential College of LSA
+The Department offers minors in Global Theatre and Ethnic Studies, Design and Production, and Performing Arts Management, and participates in the Drama major offered through the Residential College of LSA

 Natural Resources and Environment (NRE) || College Website